maciejg-git/litewind-alpine-documentation/documentation/table.md

 ### Definition

-Table definition is an optional `array` of `objects` that defines columns of the table.
-Each object has one required, unique `key` property and number of optional properties.
-The `key` defines which property of the record object will be rendered in the column.
-If key is not found empty column is added.
+The table definition is an optional array of objects that defines table's columns.
+Each object must include a unique `key` property, along with a number of optional properties.
+The `key` determines which property of the record object is rendered in the column.
+If key is not found, an empty column is added.

-If definition is not provided component makes one using the first record of the data.
-All additional properties are set to default values.
-This may be enough for simple tables however to use features like sorting, filtering etc you need to provide definition array.
+If definition is not provided, the component generates one using the first record in the data array.
+All additional properties are then set to default values.
+While this is sufficient for simple tables, using features like sorting or filtering requires providing a custom definition array.

 {% render "reference.liquid" props: definition %}